 We believe that our customer experience ought to begin long before you even enter the Halls: It ought to begin from your first step inside our cinema.
 Hence Cineplexx is and always will be the Home of Heroes: Every major release –and not only big blockbusters– is accompanied by approximately a week of consecutive multidimensional events; providing to attendees –free of charge– an unparalleled mix of activities: Photographs with Impressive Cosplayers, Juggling, Personal Portraits, Green Screen Photobooths, and Games with Jaw-Dropping Prizes are just some of the endless experiences that await viewers of all ages.

 Due to the shocking Coronavirus Pandemic, and all its current implications, a lot of clickbait articles are circulating the web: The Death of Cinema, Cinema Has Died, No Future for Cinema, and so on.
 Although undoubtedly impressive titles, they are far from realistic or useful.
 Cinema is first and foremost a communal event, about the beautifully primitive experience of gathering in a dark hall with a group of strangers and being transfixed by that magical light in front of you.
 About hiding in there, away from the world out there, until you find yourself again.
 This cannot be and will never be replaced by streaming services and/or any other alternatives: It is an essential element of who we are as a species.
+It’s the same situation as with land-based and online casino real money that represents the absolute difference between the options.
+No surprise cinema and casino industries were always connected on another level.
 To quote Christopher Nolan: “Maybe, like me, you thought you were going to the movies for surround sound, or Goobers, or soda and popcorn, or movie stars.
 But we were not.
 We were there for each other.”